phealy/apim-shg-rotate/README.md

-                 if no annotation is present, defaults to primary "rotate" - rotate from the last used key to the other key: primary -> secondary or secondary -> primary "primary" - generate the new token from the primary key "secondary - generate the new token from the secondary key
+                 if no annotation is present, defaults to primary "rotate" - rotate from the last used key to the other key: primary -> secondary or secondary -> primary "primary" - generate the new token from the primary key "secondary" - generate the new token from the secondary key

 -o, --k8s-object, K8S_OBJECT
       The name of the Kubernetes object to restart after updating the secret, using kubectl rollout restart.